ARM-software/CMSIS_5/CMSIS/DSP/PythonWrapper/README.md

 Now, you can install the cmsisdsp package in editable mode:

     > pip install -e "Path To The Folder Containing setup.py"

+Then you can copy the scripts testdsp.py and example.py and try to run them from this virtual environment.

 # Usage

-You can looks at testdsp.py and example.py for some examples.
+You can look at testdsp.py and example.py for some examples.

-The idea is to follow as close as possible the CMSIS-DSP API to ease the migration to the final implementation on a board.
+The idea is to follow as closely as possible the CMSIS-DSP API to ease the migration to the final implementation on a board.

 First you need to import the module